 Most eating disorder treatment includes team approach: nutritionist, physician, psychiatrist, counselor etc. There are different levels of care depending on the severity of the eating disorder.
 The best approach to treatment is holistic and encompasses all of the different aspects and complexities of an eating disorder. physical and mental as well as social and interpersonal function.

 Cognitive behavioral therapy (CBT) has been proven through decades of research to be one of the most effective treatments for anorexia nervosa.
 CBT helps with negative and distorted thinking patterns, which are part of the reason for restrictive behaviors.
 Residential treatment centers as well as hospitalization may also be necessary depending on the severity of the condition.
 Self-help and support groups are also helpful with recovery.

 How can you help someone with anorexia nervosa?

 The most important way to help a friend or loved one with anorexia is to be compassionate and understanding, even if you may not be able to fully understand what the individual may be experiencing.
 Let the person know that you are there to listen and that you won’t judge them.
 Avoid advising; rather, think more about listening and validating feelings.
 Researching the disorder to understand it better can be helpful, too.
 Ask if they are in treatment and what you can do as their friend or loved one to help support their treatment.

 Here are some things to keep in mind when helping someone with anorexia nervosa.

-What advocacy organizations exist for anorexia nervosa?
+Advocacy organizations for anorexia nervosa

 National Eating Disorders Association: The National Eating Disorders Association (NEDA) is a nonprofit organization dedicated to supporting individuals and families affected by eating disorders.
 NEDA offers our programs and services to raise awareness, build communities of support and recovery, and fund research.